iterative/dvc.org/public/static/docs/install/completion.md

 Depending on what you typed on the command line so far, it completes:

 - Available DVC commands.
-- Options that are available for a particular command.
+- Options (flags) that are available for a particular command.
 - File names that make sense in a given context, such as using them as a target for some commands.
-- Arguments for selected options.
+- Values for certain command arguments.
 For example, `dvc repro` completes with stage files to reproduce.

 ## What shell do you have?